 - Storage takes far less space than canning or freezing

-Storing dehydrated food was something I experimented with, using airtight plastic containers through to ziplock bags, mostly it comes down to what you are storing and for how long.
-All of it stores best in the cool and dark.
+Dehydrated Food Storage was something I experimented with, using airtight plastic containers through to ziplock bags, mostly it comes down to what you are storing and for how long.
+All of its stores best in the dark.

 Mix It Up?